On 1st February 2020 the national minimum wage in Ireland is to be increased to €10.10 per hour from €9.80.

 The USC amendment will be legislated for later in the year as part of the usual Finance Bill 2020 process but in the meantime , Revenue have agreed that this will be implemented on an “administrative basis” for the 2020 tax year.

-This will be an increase of €6 a week compared to the take home pay of €357 when getting the €9.80 minimum wage.
+- This will be an increase of just €6 a week compared to the take home pay of €357 when getting the €9.80 minimum wage in 2019.

 The Living Wage is a level of pay recommended by the Living Wage Technical Group.
 It is not mandatory – just advisory.
 That advisory body recently raised its recommended minimum living wage from €11.90 per hour to €12.30.
 Lidl is one company in Ireland that pays the Living Wage.